 In November 2015, Professor Laurence Tribe of Harvard Law School explained (video; Newsweek op-ed) that the legal basis for the SpeechNow decision was wrong on the day it was decided, and at least one justice from the Citizens United majority would welcome a face-saving opportunity to rein in super PACs without needing to revisit Citizens United itself.
 A 2018 law review article by Professor Albert Alschuler, Professor Tribe, Ambassador (ret.)
 Norman Eisen (former chief ethics counsel to President Barack Obama), and Professor Richard Painter (former chief ethics counsel to President George W. Bush) explains this argument in further detail.

-That is the premise of our strategy of challenging super PACs, through both a federal lawsuit in D.C. and cutting-edge legislation in St. Petersburg, Florida and elsewhere: a narrow argument that contributions to super PACs can create a risk of “quid pro quo” corruption.
+That is the premise of our strategy of challenging super PACs, through both a federal lawsuit in D.C. and cutting-edge legislation in Seattle, Washington, St. Petersburg, Florida, and elsewhere: a narrow argument that contributions to super PACs can create a risk of “quid pro quo” corruption.

 Winning at the Supreme Court